 Conflict Monitor Diode Card

 The signal designer will complete the conflict monitor diode card.
-It will be reviewed and approved by TSSU and/or the traffic-roadway section.
+It will be reviewed and approved by TSSU and/or the traffic engineering section.
 By default, the conflict monitor is configured such that ALL phases are conflicting (all diodes are intact).
 The diodes for non-conflicting phases will be removed, leaving the diodes for conflicting phases intact.
 Only the phases that are actually used will determine the monitor configuration (e.g., if phase 3 and 7 are not used, those diodes will remain intact, even though phase 3 and phase 7 are typically non-conflicting phases).
 See Figure 20-17 for an example.